 Email Alert Notification

-Three configuration options are available for the alert notification to customize the email that will be sent.
-The email body and email subject are JMTE templates.
+Several configuration options are available for the alert notification to customize the email that will be sent.
+Note that the email body and email subject are JMTE templates.
 JMTE is a minimal template engine that supports variables, loops and conditions.
 See the JMTE documentation for a language reference.

-The default body template shows some advanced examples of accessing the information listed above:
+The default body template shows some advanced examples of accessing the available information in the template:

 --- [Event Definition] ---------------------------